joeddav/tensorflow-modelzoo/README.md

 # ImageNet Model Zoo for TensorFlow

 _via Keras Applications_

+_Note: this tool is largely obsolete for those using TF 2.0, which places more of an emphasis on Keras models._

 The _TensorFlow Model Zoo_ serves to address the missing component of TensorFlow which is present in nearly every other deep learning framework: easy access to